 What’s the weather like in Malta in October?

 Located between Sicily and North Africa, Malta’s a Mediterranean archipelago with some of Europe’s best weather.
-October still feels like summer and you’ll get lots of sun if you go on holiday there at this time.
+October still feels like summer and you'll get lots of sun if you book your Malta holidays during this time.

 The Mediterranean Sea has a big impact on Malta’s climate, keeping you cool with breezes.
 The Sahara Desert also affects things, and brings the late summer heat that can be scorching when hot winds blow in.
 Malta’s mostly flat, with a highest point of just over 250m, so the weather’s largely the same across the island.